maxmind/geoipupdate-legacy/README.md

     $ make
     $ sudo make install

-On CentOS 7 or RHEL 7 to make a compatible build with the GeoIP-1.5.x library and config files you need to configure with:

-    $ ./configure --prefix=/usr --sysconfdir=/etc

 The `configure` script takes the standard options to set where files are installed such as `--prefix`, etc. See `./configure --help` for details.